yuchen203/MeanFlow/README.md

 🛠️ This codebase is kept as clean and minimal as possible for easier integration into your own projects — thus, frameworks like Wandb are intentionally excluded.

+## 📢 Shameless Plug (Ad Spot)

+🚀 Check out our recent project on stylized text-to-speech: [🧢 CapSpeech](https://wanghelin1997.github.io/CapSpeech-demo/)

+(Yes, this is an ad—but a cool one. 😎)

 ## Examples
 **MNIST** -- 10k training steps, 1-step sample result: